duckietown/docs-AIDO/book/AIDO/10_challenges/40_amod.md

 * **Information on requests:** for every open request, the submission time is communicated as well as the origin and destination in WGS84 coordinates.
 * **Performance metrics:** the rewards in every performance metric since the last time step.

 This challenge offers the opportunity to train and develop operational policies for mobility-on-demand scenarios.
-It is important to note that the goal of this challenge is to  design an algorithm that solves the general problem and captures general characteristics.
-As such, the operational policy should be capable of performing well in a new scenario.
-The final test will be held in a **surprise city**!
+It is important to note that the final goal is to find policies that solve the general problem, indepdently of the specific city and transportation case.
+For this reason, it is recommended to work on different scenarios.

 ## Interface and Protocol

 A complete documentation of the interface is provided in [Aido-Client-Protocol](https://github.com/idsc-frazzoli/amod/blob/dh025/doc/aido-client-protocol.md).
 We briefly summarize the overall structure here on this page as a quick introduction.
 Two different main functions are need to be used to participate in the challenge, both are dockerized.
 One of them is the <I>AidoGuest</I>, one of them is the <I>AidoHost</I>.
 The <I>AidoGuest</I> contains the code written by the participant of the challenge, the <I>AidoHost</I> runs the simulation and performs all necessary computation.

 * **Pre-Execution Steps:** in this part of the challenge execution, the designer can specify if a specific scenario should be used or a random scenario.
 The <I>AidoHost</I> responds by communicating a bounding box of the network in WGS84 coordinates, the total number of customer requests as well as the standard fleet size $\bar{N}$ for championships 1 and 2.
 Then, the number of requests to be used in the simulation smaller or equal to the maximal number and the desired fleet size can be specified by <I>AidoGuest</I>.
 The <I>AidoHost</I> will then start the main loop of the simulation.